jatkinson1000/archeryutils/paper/paper.md

 are several approaches to modelling performance across different distances and target types.

-_archeryutils_ is a Python package that provides of base types and functions for developing code with archery applications, as well as implementations of popular mathematical models used in the sport.
+_archeryutils_ is a Python package that provides base types and functions for developing code with archery applications, as well as implementations of popular mathematical models used in the sport.